-So yes, this is an ultra marketed concept and it is not the end all be all of Sales Prospecting in 2020.
+So yes, this is an ultra marketed concept and it is not the end all be all of Sales Prospecting today.
 The point is, many teams do business through social media so why not you?

 The B2B Sales Prospecting method that works in 2020